barsoom/devbook/deploy_without_downtime/README.md

   Deploy it in three steps:

   * Deploy 1:
+    * TODO: Next time, try using a DB-level trigger instead of doing it app-level.
+Then update this document!
     * Make the app write to both the old and the new column.
 Now all new records will have a value in the new column.

   * Deploy 2: